jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 Thankfully, models of architectural design present in the IoT industry can help with producing effective solutions; the pre-separation victim's environment is one considered insecure and thus untrusted, and perhaps to some extent the external services they access, if the victim directly authenticates to them (see section 2.1.2.8.2) and so can be coerced by the abuser.
 However in terms of physical, endpoint-based security, external servers and services ('the cloud') are mostly ironclad against a UI-bound attacker; the subsequent architectural narrative made visible is that devices within the victim's domain might benefit from being treated similarly to devices that would be present in 'fog' or 'edge' computing architectures.
 The focus of the IoT industry in these regards is mainly one of optimizing latency, throughput, and power consumption, but the consideration of these 'zones' - the fog, the edge and the cloud - in the security-centric context of 'trust zones' might be an appreciable framework upon which to limit the attack surface the abuser can exploit.

 Even considering that the context of IoT work and the threat model of the victim have a lot in common - shared requirement for low-power devices, problems with endpoint security, a progressive lack of 'environmental control' as things stray further from heavily secured, connected datacenters, and a primary usecase of 'collecting input' - it is crucial to note that above all else, having *covert* implementations (both in terms of any devices implanted, and the nature of any processing or result thereof) is more important for the victim than typical metrics of efficacy.
 If a device fails to record an incident that occurs, this can be bad (and reduces victim trust in the system), but if the incident is along the expected norm for what the victim suffers on a day-to-day basis, there may be other opportunities.
-If the device is reliable, but not covert, an angered retaliation to any kind of 'surveillance' of the abuser could prove dangerous.
+If the device is reliable, but not covert, an amplified, angered retaliation to any kind of 'surveillance' of the abuser could prove dangerous.

 Since covert, embedded surveillance devices are the favoured technologies of classified industries, finding current, open-access research on much of this might prove difficult or even impossible.
 Despite this, modelling aspects of the victim's situation as similar to those of an agent (scaled down for a less funded, less skilled, one-man adversary) seems to be a useful direction for further work; Stark (2009)'s *coercive control theory* creates the implict idea of the victim as the subversive, as has been touched upon in section 2.1.2.6, and so long as his theory holds weight, so too might a similar model; researching historical aspects of both state and civilian surveillance (even that used by the abuser) might show insights as to where typically 'organizational' or 'bigger actor' methods of assistance might be helpfully inversed to assist the victim (who will be more aligned with 'underdog' types, such as investigative journalists and other vulnerable persons).